top of page

 Paleo-Orthodox View of Succession

-The following apostolic succession of churches and Christian traditions may have differences in teaching or emphasis.
-However, they generally agree on these essential doctrines:
+Paleo-orthodox churches and traditions may vary in their teachings or areas of emphasis.
+However, they generally share the following essential doctrines:

 Courtesy of www.LumoProject.com